A world of opportunity: how AI and Assistive tech could build independence for millions

 -

-Multi-modal interaction: Users can interact with the AI via voice commands, text or even gestures, making the system highly adaptable to different needs.
+Multi-modal interaction: Users would interact with the AI via voice commands, text or even gestures, making the system highly adaptable to different needs.

 An opportunity for significant change